OpenMDAO-Plugins/montecarlo/docs/usage.rst

 			self.driver.workflow.add('paraboloid')

 Let's take a closer look at the second paragraph in the configure function of the code.
-It it quite similar to the aforementioned DoE tutorial, but has a different input structure.
+It it quite similar to the aforementioned DoE tutorial but has a different input structure.
 First, we define the number of samples.

 .. testcode:: num_samples

     self.driver.DOEgenerator.num_samples = 5000

-Now we need to speficy the name of the parameters and their distributions.
-This is contained in the following three lines.
+Now we need to specify the name of the parameters and their distributions.
+This information is contained in the following three lines.

 .. testcode:: dist_types